 His first thoroughbred was a colt by Maltster from Red Flag, which he purchased as an Easter yearling in 1910.
 Registered rather unimaginatively as Malt Flag, Bill Kelso trained him to win a few races.
 Subsequently, Miller resolved to build up a stud, and he became a prospective buyer of any well-bred mare by Maltster or Wallace that came onto the market, with Kelso acting as his eminence grise on all matters bloodstock.
 The first prestigious race in which his colours were carried to victory came with Starland, a daughter of The Welkin, in the 1914 Gimcrack Stakes.
 I think this really began his love affair with daughters of The Welkin and he was assiduous in seeking well-bred mares by that stallion for his stud.
-At the same time, he extended a commission to the British Bloodstock Agency to buy appropriate English mares, acquiring as many as eight at the December Sales in England in 1915, and these formed the core of his nascent stud.
+A good example of this policy was Miller’s purchase of those two smart sprinting sisters by The Welkin in Poitrina and Aries.
+Sporting Miller’s livery, Poitrina won both the A.J.C.
+June Stakes and V.A.T.C.
+Oakleigh Plate, while Aries snaffled the A.J.C.
+Challenge Stakes and Tattersall’s Carrington Stakes.
+At the same time, Percy Miller extended a commission to the British Bloodstock Agency to buy appropriate English mares, acquiring as many as eight at the December Sales in England in 1915, and these formed the core of his nascent stud.
 In those days Miller raced under the nom de course of ‘Leslie English’, a fiction he continued through the early years of the War before abandoning it to the full glare of publicity.

-It was in February 1914 that Miller purchased the extensive property of A. J. Burcher, near Scone, to use to fatten-up cattle, as well as establish his standard-bred and thoroughbred horse studs.
-Initially, his holding consisted of about 1800 acres, which he initially named Kiora, although the spelling was later amended to Kia Ora.
+It was in February 1914 that Miller purchased the extensive property of A. J. Burcher, near Scone, intending to use it for fattening-up cattle, as well as establishing his standard-bred and thoroughbred horse studs there.
+Initially, his holding consisted of about 1800 acres, which he initially named Kiora, although the spelling was later amended to Kia-Ora.
 The property, only a few miles out of Scone, was in a belt of country crowded with breeding establishments; at one time it had formed part of the old Segenhoe estate owned by William Brown.
-The Kia Ora property was separated from what remained of Segenhoe by the Page River, which a few miles further downstream joined with the Hunter.
+The Kia-Ora property was separated from what remained of Segenhoe by the Page River, which a few miles further downstream joined with the Hunter.
 It was ideal land for a thoroughbred stud, beginning with rich river flats of alfalfa extending inland to sheltered and timbered hills.

-Consider for a moment if you will, the number of sires that had already stood at Kia Ora Stud in the years up to 1937.
+Consider for a moment if you will, the number of stallions that had already stood at Kia-Ora Stud in the years up to 1937.
 Apart from Flippant and his successor, Magpie, there were Leverrier, Demosthenes, Nassau, Legionnaire, Saltash, Spelthorne, Sarchedon, Ethiopian, Constant Son, Baralong, Caledon, Pantheon, Christopher Robin, Medieval Knight, Ronsard and Chatham.
 Now, this isn’t a bad list to be going on with.
+Later on, of course, came the likes of Piccadilly, Double Remove, Agincourt, Le Grand Duc, Channel Swell, Midstream and Delville Wood.
 And from the very start, Miller was prepared to pay big money to acquire the right horse.
 Flippant wasn’t cheap, but when it came to replacing him, Miller outlaid 5000 guineas each for Magpie and Demosthenes.
-The latter, incidentally, is a rare example of Percy Miller purchasing an already tried stallion.
-Demosthenes was something of a sensation when he first got to New Zealand, and the Kia Ora studmaster went after him.
+The latter, incidentally, is a rare example of Percy Miller purchasing an already-tried stallion.
+Demosthenes was something of a sensation when he first got to New Zealand, and the Kia-Ora studmaster went after him.
 Alas, when installed on the Page River, Demosthenes was most disappointing and proved a shy foal-getter into the bargain.
 Sarchedon, whom many regarded as the best two-year-old in England, set Miller back 6000 guineas and no less an authority than Dick Wootton declared him to be the finest-looking horse ever imported into Australia.
 Alas, at stud he, too, proved a failure.

-Incidentally, when Windbag retired, Miller could have stood him at Kia Ora for the asking, but at that time he refused to stand a colonial sire at any price.
-Consequently, Windbag went to Alex Hunter’s Northwood Park Stud, near Seymour in Victoria, after bringing 4000 guineas at auction – a good price for an Australian stallion in those days.
+Incidentally, when Windbag retired, Miller could have stood him at Kia-Ora for the asking, but at that time he refused to stand a colonial sire at any price.
+Consequently, Windbag went to Alex Hunter’s Northwood Park Stud, near Seymour in Victoria, after an offer of 4000 guineas was accepted – a good price for an Australian stallion in those days.
 Alex Hunter was a good friend of Miller – a friendship that traced back to their younger days when each was heavily involved in light-harness racing.
 Although Percy hadn’t been prepared to stand Windbag as a stallion, he was more than happy to patronise him with a few mares to kick-start his stud career for his friend.
 Two mares that Miller sent to Northwood Park for Windbag’s first book were Kanooka and Myosotis.
 It was in this way that two of the great milers of the Australian Turf came into this world when the mares gave foal to Winooka and Chatham respectively.
 As a matter of fact, these two future champions followed each other into the sales ring when sold as yearlings.

 Among the six yearlings on offer in 1922, the very first year Magpie’s stock was sold, was a little filly from the well-bred matron, Galtee Princess.
-The mare had been one of Kia-Ora’s early acquisitions for breeding.
-She had won races in Perth and Melbourne, and in 1918, was purchased with a Linacre foal at foot for 700 guineas by Percy Miller.
+The mare traced to the 1885 English Oaks winner, Lonely, dam of Barley who in turn was the dam of Maltster.
+Galtee Princess had been one of Kia-Ora’s early acquisitions for breeding; she had won races in Perth and Melbourne, and in 1918, was purchased with a Linacre foal-at-foot for 700 guineas by Percy Miller.
 The Linacre foal subsequently raced successfully as Galtee Maid.
 Just about all of the progeny of Galtee Princess won races, including this particular filly sold in 1922, later registered as Chatterbox.
 She raced in the colours of Bob Miller – pale blue, black diamond and sleeves and yellow cap – and was a filly that got better with age.
-She raced in the 14.2 pony classes before graduating to win at Rosehill, Canterbury Park and Moorefield in flying company.
+She raced in the 14.2 pony classes before graduating to win at Rosehill, Canterbury Park and Moorefield in Flying company.
 Perhaps her best effort was to finish second at Randwick in the June Stakes when beaten a neck as the favourite.
-Unfortunately, she broke down rather severely as a five-year-old and was promptly retired to matronly duties at Kia Ora.
+Unfortunately, she broke down rather severely as a five-year-old and was promptly retired to matronly duties at Kia-Ora.
 Chatterbox, despite her small stature, proved quite a useful broodmare and had already enjoyed success when Miller mated her with Pantheon in the spring of 1933.
-The resultant foal was in the draft of Kia Ora yearlings at the Sydney Easter Sales in 1936.
+The resultant foal was in the draft of Kia-Ora yearlings at the Sydney Easter Sales in 1936.

 Now it is not always possible to provide a faithful description of a future Derby winner when offered as a yearling, but Avenger, our 1937 hero, is an exception.
 It was common in those days for the major newspapers of Sydney and Melbourne to send their principal racing writers on a motoring tour of the studs in the run-up to Christmas to review the yearlings for sale the following year.
 The pressmen would all informally chance their judgement of bloodstock by nominating the yearling they thought most likely.
 Chiron of ‘The Australasian’ won the contest that year when he showed remarkable prescience in selecting the future Avenger as the pick of the Kia-Ora draft of ninety-six yearlings.
 I quote below the copy he filed for his newspaper at the time:

 A strapping bay colt, Avenger wasn’t hurried by Jack Holt in his first season, his debut being delayed until the autumn when he ran unplaced in a minor juvenile event at Pakenham.
 He appeared five more times that season, twice earning place money and saving his best effort till last when he ran second to John Wilkes in a seven-furlong handicap at Caulfield in late July.
-Considering that at the time, nominations for the major handicaps and Cup races closed in June, and Avenger hadn’t returned Miller any prize money at all, it came as no surprise that the Kia Ora studmaster didn’t bother putting forth the colt’s name for the rich events.
+Considering that at the time, nominations for the major handicaps and Cup races closed in June, and Avenger hadn’t returned Miller any prize money at all, it came as no surprise that the Kia-Ora studmaster didn’t bother putting forth the colt’s name for the rich events.
 Indeed, the stable was not even entertaining the ambition of a Derby start at that stage.
-But colts – and particularly backwards and immature types such as Avenger – can often improve dramatically as the last weeks of winter give way to spring.
+But, as we have seen so often through this chronicle, colts – and particularly backward and immature types such as Avenger – can often improve dramatically as the last weeks of winter give way to spring.